bayan156/move-to-next-monitor/code_of_conduct.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project or community include using an official project e-mail address account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.